Delta-8 THC is short for delta-8-tetrahydrocannabinol. You may also see it referred to scientifically as Δ8-THC.

 A combination of decreased blood pressure and elevated heart rate can bring on panic or anxiety, especially if you’re predisposed to any of the two.

 Anxiety (in higher doses)

 We recommend the old saying “start low, go slow”.
 No need to take too much all in one go.
 Delta-8’s beauty lies in moderation.

-Delta-8 THC is available online from select cannabis brands.
-Don’t go expecting a lot of choices here, though.
+Delta-8 THC products are available online from select cannabis brands.
 Delta-8 products are still in their infancy and only introduced into the market over the past year or two.
 You may also find a few delta-8 THC products in CBD stores.